Northern redbelly snake: Habitat

-They live in moist flowerbeds, gardens, and moist woodlands, such as borders between a forest and a wetland.
-They often rest under logs and rocks near a woods or forest.
+The northern redbelly snake lives in moist flowerbeds, gardens, and moist woodlands, such as borders between forest and wetlands.
+It often rests under logs and rocks near a woods or forest.
+Redbelly snakes are known to occur in wet meadows, woodlands, and forest-meadow edge habitats.

 Diet

-They feed primarily on slugs and earthworms.
+S. o. occipitomaculata preys primarily on slugs and earthworms.
+The habitat they are found in supports slugs, snails, earthworms, and insect larvae, which are thought to make up the majority of the diet of redbelly snakes.

 Reproduction

 The northern redbelly snake gives birth to live young.
 Each newborn measures about 7.1–11 cm in total length.

 In captivity

-They are known to live up to 4 years in captivity.
-Being nonvenomous, they can be safely held.
+S. o. occipitomaculata is known to live up to four years in captivity.
+They will not attempt to bite when handled, but may curl back their upper "lip", and may emit musk from glands at the base of the tail.